 Do you grow strawberries in the garden and now you’re picking them by the bucket?
 Or maybe you found a deal at the farmers market and couldn’t resist buying 10 pounds.
 Hey, it happens to us all.
 Tip: Here’s how to store strawberries.

-I wanted to share with you my favorite strawberry jam that’s the perfect companion to my breakfast toast (and my dessert ice cream!).
+I wanted to share with you my favorite strawberry jam that’s the perfect companion to my breakfast toast or scone.
 The jam is smooth, spreads beautifully, tastes sweet and I find myself sometimes just craving a spoon of it!

 Make Strawberry Jam Without Pectin

 This easy strawberry jam recipe doesn’t require any pectin.
 Like my other jam recipes, instead we’re using lemon juice.
 I prefer making jam without pectin.
 This method will leave you with a delicious jam that you can eat straight from the refrigerator, can or freeze for later usage.

 - lemon juice